What Is Orthodontics And Who Is An Orthodontist?

 Do I Need To Brush My Teeth More Often When I Have Braces?

 Yes, normally the saliva flow and muscle activity in your mouth help clean the majority of the food particles after a meal.
-With braces this process can not fully take place, as the result brushing and flossing 2-3 times a day becomes essential.
+With braces treatment in Roswell this process can not fully take place, as the result brushing and flossing 2-3 times a day becomes essential.

 Brushing regularly will help remove any food that may be caught between the braces.
 You should also floss daily to get in between your braces where your toothbrush bristle isn’t able to reach.
 After your braces are placed, our team members will show you how to properly brush and floss and take care of your new appliances.